Prime Rib Roast Recipe

 Delicious Prime Rib Roast Recipe is a fabulous main entree for the holidays or other special occasions.
-You’ll be surprised at how incredibly simple it is to prepare.
+With this recipe you’ll be surprised at how incredibly simple it is to prepare with delicious results.

 Prime Rib, or a Standing Rib Roast is a rich, delectable entrée fit for any special occasion.
-And of course, there’s nothing quite like the smell of a cooking prime rib to entice your appetite and have your whole home smelling like a celebration.
-I’m reminded of a story my husband has shared often about the aroma of foods.
+Our family enjoys each year for our main Christmas day meal.
+It’s a meal we always look forward to on the big day.
+And of course, there’s nothing quite like the smell of cooking prime rib to entice your appetite and have your whole home smelling like a celebration.
+Speaking of aromas, I’m reminded of a story my husband has shared often about the aroma of foods.

 Once upon a time in a small town a mill worker began lingering outside of a local bakery during his lunch breaks.
 Daily he would drink in the smells of the freshly baked breads.
 After a few days of this the baker confronted the gentleman and escorted him off the property.
 The baker demanded that the mill worker either buy the bread or stay well away from the bakery so he couldn’t smell the bread without paying anything.